sarthaktanwani/ecem202a_project/docs/report.md

 # 2. Related Work

-There are lots of physics simulators that can be used such as Gazebo<cite>, pybullet<cite> and Mujoco<cite>.
-Autonomous navigation has been widely studied in different contexts and applications. https://ieeexplore.ieee.org/document/8279360; This paper proposes automatic robot navigation systems and aims to achieve robot navigation that is adaptive in environment crowded with many people.
-THis paper uses VREP and Fabot2D to simulate the surroundings. https://www.mdpi.com/2076-3417/10/9/3219?type=check_update&version=2; This is another article that where the authors propose a neuro-inspired cognitive navigation framework for robot navigation, in this case, the virtual world for the robot on each stage on the middleware is created on the Gazebo Simulator.
+There are lots of physics simulators that can be used such as Gazebo[1], pybullet[2] and Mujoco[3].
+Autonomous navigation has been widely studied in different contexts and applications.
+[4] - This paper proposes automatic robot navigation systems and aims to achieve robot navigation that is adaptive in environment crowded with many people.
+This paper uses VREP and Fabot2D to simulate the surroundings.
+[5] - This is another article that where the authors propose a neuro-inspired cognitive navigation framework for robot navigation, in this case, the virtual world for the robot on each stage on the middleware is created on the Gazebo Simulator.

 Autonomous navigation is widely studied in Gazebo simulations and the most common library is SLAM (Simultaneous Localization and Mapping).
 However, we find that it goes against one key motivation of our problem formulation - the robot has no knowledge of the building’s floor plan and nor does it wish to acquire it in a non-adversarial setting.
 For this reason, we choose to solve the navigation problem by supplying waypoints (next location coordinates) to the robot as the building’s downlink command.

 There is a large amount of prior work in Indoor navigation for autonomous vehicles.
-[1] Exploring Edge Computing for Multitier Industrial Control - This interesting papers leverages edge computing by switching control between local and wireless entities in the face of adverse wireless conditions.
+For e.g., [6] Exploring Edge Computing for Multitier Industrial Control - This interesting paper leverages edge computing by switching control between local and wireless entities in the face of adverse wireless conditions.
 For our purposes, we needed a framework to integrate a network simulator and a physics/robotics simulators in order to analyze the performance of an autonomous robot and a building as a controller in a high network load condition.
-We identified Robonetsim <cite robonetsim url> (from CMU, 2013) that is a framework for seamless integration of network and multi-robot simulator and, building on the same paper, ROSNetSim <cite ROSNetSim IEEE url> (from UPenn, 2021).
+We identified Robonetsim [7] (from CMU, 2013) that is a framework for seamless integration of network and multi-robot simulator and, building on the same paper, ROSNetSim [8] (from UPenn, 2021).
 However, these papers either have too less support to work with state-of-the-art versions of simulators or too new to be stable and work seamlessly without issues.

 For communication between the autonomous robot and the building controller, we identified WiFi and BLE would be a good set of wireless technologies covering a wide range of application requirements.
 WiFi is a widely used and understood protocol with sufficiently large packet size and sufficiently large data rate to support our application with the only exception of being high power consumption and relatively lower privacy and security features.
 In contrast with WiFi, we also chose to simulate our two scenarios with BLE as by compromising on the data rate and packet size slightly, we get a low power communication protocol with less overhead per packet and we get configurability in terms of better security features, with 2 security modes and 4 distinct security levels, and data encryption especially with the latest version BLEv5 .